AsherMaximum/MinecraftBedrockLockedChests/README.md

 - Locked containers are protected from explosions, helping secure your items and the surrounding area.

 ## Known Issues
-- Chests cannot be locked due to a graphical glitch when mined by unauthorized players.
-- The glitch causes the chest to split and become unopenable until the world is reloaded.
 - Shulker boxes can be broken by pistons, and the lock is not removed from the block where it was.

 ## Permissions